Formidable battery life

 - In-display fingerprint sensor

-OnePlus was one of the earlier adopters of high refresh-rate displays.
-We saw a 90Hz panel on the OnePlus 7T last year.
+OnePlus was one of the earlier adopters of high refresh rate displays.
+We saw a 90Hz panel on the OnePlus 7T in 2019.
 The OnePlus 8 Pro jumped to a Quad HD Plus screen at 120Hz.
 The 8, however, has a Full HD+ screen at 90Hz.
-That means it’s less pixel dense and not as quick to refresh, though it matches the rate of screens from Google, Huawei, and Xiaomi.
+That means it’s less pixel-dense and not as quick to refresh, though it matches the rate of screens from Google, Huawei, and Xiaomi.
 Factory settings for the majority of phones that support these high resolutions and refresh rates (including the 8 Pro, S20, etc.) is Full HD+ and 60Hz.
 In other words, you have to go out of your way to find the better experience.

 Despite the lesser specs, I can’t fault the screen.
 It impresses the eye, particularly when set to 90Hz.
 Motion is smooth, colors are vibrant, and the resolution is more than sufficient for the needs of the average smartphone owner.